UoB-COMSM0166/2025-group-22/README.md

 3. As a casual player, I want a game has an engaging story line, so I can connect with the main character and enjoy the experience.
 (Epic 1)

 ### Reflection
+Through the analysis of Epics and User Stories, we have clarified the game’s development direction, aiming to create a game that caters to different player types.
+We selected "Provide diverse gameplay experience" and "Enhance game accessibility and convenience" as our core Epics, ensuring players spend more time enjoying the game rather than learning how to play.

+User Stories help refine these goals.
+To prevent frustration from restarting due to a single mistake, we implemented a health system displaying remaining attempts.
+Speedrunners require precise timing, so we designed an in-game timer to track countdowns and provide automatic prompts, ensuring puzzle players do not get stuck for too long.

+We use Acceptance Criteria to validate these features.
+For instance, the timer system must visually display time progression and trigger a prompt when it reaches zero.
+The health display must clearly show remaining attempts without obstructing gameplay.
+Through these designs, we ensure the game accommodates different player needs while offering a clear and user-friendly experience.

 ### 4. Design